aliak00/Tasker/README.md

 Everytime you add a task you get back a handle that can start or cancel a task.
 You can also query the state of a task and each task is given an incremented identifier.

-There's a convenience `task` function that takes an autoclosure that can be used to start a task as well:

 ### Intercepting a task

 Every task is _intercepted_ before it is executed by the `TaskManager` that owns it.
 The `TaskInterceptor` protocol has one method: